VirtualFlyBrain/VFB2/content/en/docs/APIs/KB.md

 weight: 2
 date: 2024-01-13
 description: >
-  The VFB Knowledge Base (KB) stores large-scale synaptic connectivity data and related annotations.
+  The VFB Knowledge Base (KB) provides specialized storage and query capabilities for VFB-specific data and annotations.
 ---

-The VFB Knowledge Base (KB) is a specialized Neo4j database focused on storing large-scale connectivity data.
-Due to the size and complexity of modern connectomes, most ontology data, expression patterns, and other integrated content has been moved to the Production Database (PDB).
-The KB now serves as a dedicated repository for synaptic connectivity information and related annotations.
+The VFB Knowledge Base (KB) is a specialized Neo4j database that complements the Production Database (PDB).
+While the PDB handles integrated ontology data, expression patterns, and image annotations, the KB serves specific VFB requirements and workflows.

 ## Browser Access